 Custom tattoos require some sort of consultation.
 While some consultations can be conducted over the phone, a face to face meeting is the best way to communicate ideas.
 We have found a few things that make the consultation process more streamlined, while providing the best customer service.

-First, custom tattoos require some sort of consultation.
-While a consultation can be conducted over the phone, a face to face meeting is the best way to communicate ideas.
-An artist will not be available for a consultation if they are tattooing so a call is reccommended before stopping by.
+Second, an artist will not be available for a consultation if they are tattooing so a CALL is recommended before stopping by.

 Third, bring all available references to the consultation to help the artist better understand your idea.